 Join this CSU tradition and volunteer with fellow Rams for a day of service in your local community!

 Each spring, nearly two thousand volunteers from the CSU community gather for a day of service in and around Fort Collins.
 Volunteers could clean up yards/playgrounds/natural areas, mulch, plant flowers, paint sheds, sort food, visit with older adults, and much more.
-Service sites tend to be coordinated by local neighbors and non-profits organizations, as well as the City of Fort Collins, and other county, state, and federal agencies.
+Service sites tend to be coordinated by local neighbors and community agencies (as in non-profits organizations, as well as the City of Fort Collins, and other county, state, and federal agencies).
 A variety of community engagement opportunities are available on this one-day service plunge.

 Examples of service projects include:

 - Building, grounds, and equipment repair and maintenance